 - Excerpts do not need to be recorded with accompaniment

-- Each selection or movement may be uploaded as a separate video
+- Each selection or movement can be uploaded or sent as a separate video

-- Professional or studio recordings are not required, but the sound quality should be as good as possible
+- Professional or studio recordings are not required, but the video must have quality sound.

-FAME’S is a music production company built in 2007 specialized in orchestral music recordings.
-With over 3000 orchestral projects performed and recorded in the last 15 years the project is recognized today as an active participant in the worldwide orchestral music production sector.
-Over the last 10 years, the company has implemented a trans-regional and trans-European mobility in its activities employing more than 150 of the finest professional classical musicians from North-Macedonia & Western Balkans.
-Aside from the music production activities, studios & facilities welcome multiple regional projects, encouraging and supporting the local creation and music development.
+FAME’S is a music production company built in 2007 specialised in orchestral music recordings.
+With over 3000 orchestra projects performed and recorded in the last 15 years the project is recognised today as an active participant in the worldwide orchestral music production sector.
+Over the last 10 years, the company has implemented trans-regional and trans-European mobility in its activities employing more than 150 of the finest professional classical musicians from North Macedonia and Western Balkans.
+Aside from the music production activities, studio’s and facilities welcome multiple regional projects encouraging, and supporting local creation and music development.

-Creative Europe is the European programme supporting cultural and creative sectors.
+Creative Europe is a European program supporting cultural and creative sectors.
 Creative Europe invests in actions that reinforce cultural diversity and respond to the needs and challenges of the cultural and creative sectors.
-With a budget of € 2.44 billion for the main objectives of the program are to:
+With a budget of € 2.44 billion, the main objectives of the program are to:

 • safeguard, develop and promote European cultural and linguistic diversity and heritage

-The Creative Europe programme 2021-2027 will contribute to the recovery of the cultural sectors, reinforcing their efforts to become more inclusive, more digital and environmentally more sustainable.
+The Creative Europe program 2021-2027 will contribute to the recovery of the cultural sectors, reinforcing their efforts to become more inclusive, digital, and environmentally sustainable.